-In-Plan Combined Medical/Pharmacy Deductible per Plan Year: You must pay this amount for Covered Services before Health New England will begin to pay benefits.
-As indicated in the chart below, some services are not subject to the Deductible.
-If your plan includes prescription drug \$2,000 per individual / \$4,000 per family Once any individual on a family plan has paid \$2,800 towards the family Deductible, the plan will begin to pay benefits for that individual. coverage, your prescriptions are subject to this Deductible. , and cognitive pay constitutions for an anatomical Out-of-Pocket Maximum: The most you pay for cost sharing on Essential Health Benefits during a Plan Year before your plan begins to pay 100% of the Allowed Amount. \$5,000 per individual / \$10,000 per family
+In-Plan Providers Health New England & PHCS Out-of-Plan Providers Deductible per Plan Year: You must pay this amount for Covered Services before Health New England will begin to pay benefits.
+This is a combined amount for Health New England, PHCS, and Out-of-Plan providers.
+As indicated in the chart below, some services are not subject to the Deductible. \$1,500 per individual / \$3,000 per family In-Plan Out-of-Pocket Maximum: The most you pay for cost sharing on Essential Health Benefits during a Plan Year before your plan begins to pay 100% of the Allowed Amount.
+This is a combined amount for Health New England & PHCS Providers. \$6,000 per individual / \$12,000 per family Not applicable Out-of-Plan Out-of-Pocket Maximum: This is the most you will pay in a Plan Year for the combined cost of your Medical Deductible and Coinsurance for Covered Services from Out-of-Plan Providers.
+Not applicable \$7,500 per individual / \$15,000 per family